MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/bcdedit--deletevalue.md

 To delete a boot option value that you have set, use the **BCDEdit /deletevalue** command.
 A common scenario for using the the **BCDEdit /deletevalue** command is to remove boot entry options when you are testing and debugging a driver.

-For example, if you use [**BCDEdit /set**](bcdedit--set.md) to change the use processor group option, **groupsize**, to a new value for testing purposes, you can use **BCDEdit /deletevalue** to delete the new value and revert to the default value by typing the following command.
+For example, if you use [**BCDEdit /set**](bcdedit--set.md) to change the **groupsize** processor group option to a new value for testing purposes, you can use **BCDEdit /deletevalue** to delete the new value and revert to the default value by typing the following command.
 Note that you must then restart the computer for the change to take effect.

 ``` syntax
 bcdedit /deletevalue groupsize